-We detected 4,354 customers using Box, 341 companies that churned or ended their trial, and 55 customers with estimated renewals in the next 3 months.
+We detected 4,326 companies using Box, 419 companies that churned, and 61 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (12%) and the most common company size is 51-200 employees (22%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Note: Our data specifically only tracks Box Enterprise users.